Pranav970/AeroStream/README.md

 ## 🚀 Architecture Overview

-Unlike traditional monolithic applications where a spike in web traffic can overload your backend or choke your database, **ZeroScale** uses an **asynchronous buffer-first architecture**.
+Unlike traditional monolithic applications, where a spike in web traffic can overload your backend or choke your database, **ZeroScale** uses an **asynchronous buffer-first architecture**.

 ```
   [ Client Traffic ]